Ambulatory Continuity Training

 - Maintain ambulatory patient procedure logs including those required by the ACGME.

-- Arrive on time.
-If the resident is going to be late or unable to attend, the resident is personally responsible for notifying the faculty supervisor and the office manager.
-All requests for time off from ambulatory clinic assignments must be approved in writing in advance following the policies of the Medical Education Department, usually 30 days.
+- Arrive on time!
+If the resident is going to be late or unable to attend, he/she is personally responsible for notifying the faculty supervisor and the office manager.
+All requests for time off from ambulatory clinic assignments must be approved in writing in advance following the policies of the Medical Education Department, at least 30 days prior to the start of the rotation.

 - Residents will review lab, radiology, messages, consults, etc., in a timely manner.
-Both the resident and the Faculty Supervisor must sign these items.
+Both the resident and the Faculty Preceptor must sign these items.

 - Residents must abide by all of the Basic Standards for Residency Training in Internal Medicine provided by the ACGME.